Torticollis & Head Shape Support

 When a baby consistently rests or moves in the same positions, these full-body patterns can also contribute to head shape differences, including plagiocephaly (flattening on one side of the head).

 Every baby has preferred positions for lying, feeding, and sleeping.
-When those positions don’t vary much over time, one area of the head may experience more pressure—sometimes noticeable, sometimes subtle.
-This is often when families begin to wonder whether what they’re seeing is within the range of typical development or something that could benefit from support.
+When those positions don’t vary much over time, one area of the head may experience more pressure, sometimes noticeable, sometimes subtle.

 In the first months of life, your baby’s head grows rapidly and the skull remains soft.
 This window allows gentle, thoughtful support that works with natural growth and early movement patterns.